REALTORS® and Radon: Protecting Buyers and Sellers

 While radon mitigation is also relatively straightforward, it’s best to hire a radon mitigation specialist certified by the Canadian – National Radon Proficiency Program (C-NRPP) to take on the job, which average $3,000 depending on the size and style of the home.
 Fixes can involve improving ventilation, sealing cracks in foundation walls and floors, or installing a depressurization system to draw radon away from the basement.
 The Canadian Lung Association offers grant support for radon mitigation, you can find all the details and how to qualify for it here.

 The BC Building Code is currently undergoing significant revisions, and these changes are anticipated to take effect in 2024.
 Following a public consultation last spring, the proposed revisions include a notable shift in policy.
 Under the new regulations, there will be mandatory requirements to incorporate a passive radon system, with additional technical specifications for homes all across the province.
 For more information on these proposed changes, you can refer to the Public Review document here.

 Your responsibilities as a REALTOR®

-Above all, don’t forget that if a property has been tested for radon and shown to have levels above 200 becquerels per cubic metre, this is a material latent defect.
+Above all, don’t forget that if a property has been tested for radon and shown to have levels on or above 200 becquerels per cubic metre, this is a material latent defect.
 If you’re representing a client selling such a property, this information must be disclosed in the Property Disclosure Statement.
 But there’s more to upholding professional standards than just disclosure when it comes to radon.
 Here’s how you can help: